ReturnHelper/return-request-api-docs/source/Notification.rst

 Clients need to provide an endpoint as the notification destination when you setup an account.
 If you need help please contact us.

+Webhooks handling session
+*************************

+**Handle duplicate events**

+Webhook endpoints might occasionally receive the same event more than once.
+We advise you to guard against duplicated event receipts by making your event processing idempotent.
+One way of doing this is logging the events you’ve processed, and then not processing already-logged events.

+**Order of events**

+RH does not guarantee delivery of events in the order in which they are generated For example warehouse receive the parcel and upload images

+* :ref:`notification-MarkReceived`
+* :ref:`notification-changeLineItemImage`

+Your endpoint should not expect delivery of these events in this order and should handle this accordingly.
+You can also use the API to fetch any missing objects.

+Each event also includes ``eventTime``

 Signing Key
 ***********